Skip to main content

 Secretary of State James Madison

-The measures of the Adams administration provoked a backlash that allowed Republicans to capture the presidency in 1801.
-With Jefferson securely seated in the presidential chair, Republicans began to dismantle the Federalist machinery of government in what the president termed "the Revolution of 1800," eliminating internal taxes and judicial positions and reducing the military to a bare necessity.
-In this new order, Madison took on the responsibility of the State Department and remained as Jefferson's right-hand man and heir-apparent through the eight years of his fellow Virginian's two-term presidency.
+The measures of John Adams's administration provoked a backlash that allowed Republicans to capture the presidency in 1801.
+With Jefferson securely seated in the presidential chair, Republicans began to dismantle the Federalist machinery of government in what the president termed the Revolution of 1800, eliminating internal taxes and judicial positions and reducing the military to a bare-bones force.
+In this new order, Madison took on the responsibility of the State Department and remained as Jefferson's right-hand man and heir apparent through the eight years of his fellow Virginian's presidency.

-As secretary of state, Madison was charged with a host of duties besides the conduct of American foreign policy, ranging from publishing and distributing the public laws to serving as liaison between the federal government and the governors of the states and territories.
-In the realm of foreign policy, he handled correspondence from five ministers and over fifty consuls.
+As secretary of state, Madison was charged with a host of duties in addition to conducting American foreign policy, including the publication and distribution of laws and serving as a liaison between the federal government and the governors of the states and territories.
+In the realm of foreign policy, he handled correspondence from five ministers and more fifty consuls.

-The greatest achievement of the Jefferson administration was the purchase of the Louisiana Territory from France.
+The Jefferson administration's greatest achievement was the purchase of the Louisiana Territory from France.
 The most difficult problem the administration faced was the attempt to maintain the rights of a neutral nation in the face of the provocations and aggressions of France and Great Britain.
 No amount of argument about free trade or the injustice of impressment could stop the depredations enacted on American commerce or the impressment of American sailors on the high seas.
-Great Britain's orders in council in 1807 prohibited the common American practice of trading between European ports and later required all ships trading with the Continent to obtain a license in Great Britain.
+Great Britain's 1807 orders-in-council prohibited the common American practice of trading between European ports and later required all ships trading with the Continent to obtain licenses in Great Britain.
 Napoleon's Milan Decree retaliated by making any ship complying with the British regulation subject to confiscation.
 Caught in this intractable bind, Madison and Jefferson turned to economic coercion as an alternative to war.
-The embargo that was enacted in 1807 solved the problem of foreign depredations on American commerce but at the cost of temporarily destroying that commerce.
-The weapon that was intended to cripple the British economy brought instead a wave of popular revulsion and widespread lawbreaking.
+They instituted an 1807 embargo that solved the problem of foreign attacks on American commerce but temporarily destroyed that commerce.
+The weapon intended to cripple the British economy instead brought a wave of popular American revulsion and widespread lawbreaking.

 Image